acritelli/rucksack/README.md

 Rucksack allows you to store your one-liners (and their potential arguments) in a [YAML file](./rucksack.yml.example).
 You can then connect to a remote host (or localhost) and run those one-liners from one easy place.
 No more copying and pasting from a `useful_stuff.txt` file!

+Want to learn more?
+Head on over to the [tutorial](doc/tutorial.md) for more examples and to get started!

 ![Rucksack Demo](./doc/img/ruck_demo.gif)

 **Warning:** Rucksack is a very new project and is under heavy development.
 Things may change.
 I think I've got the config file syntax nailed down, but this is still an early project.
 Please file an issue if you come across a bug.